 Our four (4) trains use the Phillips Optimised Cascade Process which cools natural gas using refrigerants until it liquefies at atmospheric pressure.
 Altogether, the Facility is capable of producing up to 100,000 cubic metres of LNG per day.
-LNG is shipped on LNG tankers to various destinations including South America, Asia and Spain.
+LNG is shipped on LNG tankers to various destinations around the world.
 In addition to LNG, the facility produces natural gas liquids (NGLs).

 Natural gas is received from offshore fields north and east of Trinidad owned and operated by affiliates of Atlantic’s Members and others.
 Atlantic receives gas from suppliers and sells freight on board on long-term contracts from the Point Fortin facility with respect to Trains 1, 2 and 3.
 With regard to Train 4, Atlantic operates as a processor of gas.

 Our business is exclusively that of a processor of natural gas, and does not include exploration, distribution or shipping.

 At the operational level, we remain a world class business, with an established and proven record in the areas of safety and reliability.